-How long will I live if I choose
+How long will I live if I choose medical management?

 Ask your doctor about hospice care.
 Most people who choose medical management are able to get hospice care.
 The goal of hospice care is to keep you comfortable and improve your quality of life while you are dying.
 Hospice care can: